drgnfrts/Singapore-Locations-NER/documentation.md

 3. You can now view the app at http://localhost:8501/

+Note that the Streamlit mini-app will only display Model v2.1 and v3.0.

 ## Running Model within IDE

 1. Ensure that packages and dependencies for spaCy (& Jupyter Notebook, if desired) are downloaded into your environment.